Optimal learning with Bernstein Online Aggregation: Optimality of the BOA procedure in a stochastic environment

 The BOA procedure is explicitly computed with complexity $O(Mn)$.
-It is a practical advantage compared with the batch procedure studied in \cite{audibert:2007,lecue:mendelson:2009,lecue:rigollet:2013} that require an optimization routine.
-This issue has been solved in \cite{dai:rigollet:zhang:2012} for the square loss using greedy sequential algorithms that approximate the $Q$-aggregation procedure.
-Note that in the case of the square loss, the second order refinement is equal to
+It is a practical advantage compared with the batch procedures studied in \cite{audibert:2007,lecue:mendelson:2009,lecue:rigollet:2013} that require a computational optimization technique.
+This issue has been solved in \cite{dai:rigollet:zhang:2012} for the square loss using greedy iterative algorithms that approximate the $Q$-aggregation procedure.

-The quality of a learner is asserted by the prediction accuracy of the average of its prediction and the aggregative prediction.